raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 The line sensors have 2 states; the line **is** detected or the line **is not** detected.
 The current state of each sensor will help to define the rules of your algorithm.

 To start with, consider what the robot should do when neither of the sensors detect the line.
-If the line is in the centre of the robot, both line sensors will return a 0 from their digital pins as they are over the white background.
+If the line is in the centre of the robot, both line sensors will return a 0 as they are over the white background.
 In this scenario, the robot should move forwards.

 Think about the rest of the line following algorithm: